Brand Name Tivicay Common Name dolutegravir

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 How should I use this medication?

-The recommended dose of dolutegravir for adults and adolescents ages 12 to 18 years and who weigh at least 40 kg is 50 mg (1 tablet) taken once a day.
+The recommended dose of dolutegravir for adults is 50 mg (1 tablet) taken once a day.
 Depending on other medications you may be using or may have used in the past to treat HIV infection, you may be advised to take 50 mg (1 tablet) twice a day.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 Dolutegravir may be taken with food or on an empty stomach.
 It should be swallowed with some liquid.

 It is important that this medication be taken exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is 4 hours or less before your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.